Physical properties of a generalized model of multilayer adsorption of dimers: Results and discussion

 In order to check the validity of this last result the scaling behavior of the conductivity of the percolation cluster was calculated.
-The results are shown in Fig. \ref{fig:areaesigmapc} with the solid line representing the fit to the power law model \(\sigma_{pc}(p_0) \sim L^{-\gamma_0(p_0)}\).
-In the inset of the Fig. \ref{fig:areaesigmapc} one can observe that at the critical point of percolation, the conductivity presents a universal behavior with the scaling exponent assuming the value \(\gamma_0(p_0) = \gamma_0 = 0.754 \pm 0.004\) independent of \(p_0\).
+The results are shown in Fig.\ \ref{fig:areaesigmapc} with the solid line representing the fit to the power law model \(\sigma_{pc}(p_0) \sim L^{-\gamma_0(p_0)}\).
+Here, one can observe that at the critical point of percolation, the conductivity presents a universal behavior with the scaling exponent assuming the value \(\gamma_0(p_0) = \gamma_0 = 0.754 \pm 0.004\) independent of \(p_0\).

 For completeness, Table \ref{table:3} brings a comparison between the exponent \(\gamma_0\) and the value of the difference \(D_f-D_w\) for the values of \(p_0\) shown in the Table \ref{table:2}.